Breaking News | Gunmen Attack Police Stations In Rivers Kill 7 Officers

 “Similarly, the same hoodlums also attacked the Police Station at Rumuji in Emohua Local Government Area, killed two policemen on duty and burnt a police patrol vehicle.

-“The Command also lost three officers during a third attack at Elimgbu Police Station on Igwuruta Road in Port Harcourt.
+“The Command also lost three officers during the third attack at Elimgbu Police Station on Igwuruta Road in Port Harcourt.

 “The hoodlums fled in a snatched Sienna bus and with various gunshot wounds.